Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Pros

-• Bright touchscreen LCD is responsive and easy to read
+• Bright LCD touchscreen is responsive and easy to read

 • Full Garmin Connect health metrics including women’s cycle tracking